cityofaustin/vision-zero/viewer/README.md

 In development, this project uses [Prettier](https://prettier.io/) for code formatting which is set in .prettierrc.

-Visit link for installation or install the [extension for VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and enable "Format on Save" for automatic formatting.
+Visit link for installation or install the [extension for VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and enable "Format on Save" for automatic formatting

 Command line: